tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

     true);
 ```

-We call `test` a predicate function, i.e., a function which returns true or false.
+We call `test` a predicate function, i.e., a function that returns true or false.
 Here the `accumulator` is a boolean with initial value `true`.
-If an element of the array fails the test the `accumulator` becomes `false` and stays `false`, using the `&&` operator.
+If an element of the array fails the test, the `accumulator` becomes `false` and stays `false` using the `&&` operator.

 ```javascript
 all(x => x < 5, [1, 2, 3]);